Daimler CEO expects NAFTA free trade agreement will continue

-STUTTGART, Germany, Feb 2 (Reuters) - Mercedes maker Daimler expects that the NAFTA free trade agreement between the United States, Mexico and Canada will continue under new U.S. President Donald Trump, Daimler's chief executive told a news conference on Thursday.
+STUTTGART, Germany (Reuters) - Mercedes maker Daimler (DAIGn.DE) expects that the NAFTA free trade agreement between the United States, Mexico and Canada will continue under new U.S. President Donald Trump, Daimler's chief executive told a news conference on Thursday.

 "I believe that NAFTA will continue to exist," Chief Executive Dieter Zetsche said after Daimler reported full-year results, acknowledging that the details of the pact may change.
 Daimler makes almost a third of its revenue in the NAFTA region.